typestruck/tldrwiki/docs/README.md

 ## TLDRs

-A TLDR is an entry explaining something.
-Every TLDR may have three levels:
+A TLDR is a markdown formatted entry explaining something.
+Every TLDR may have:

+* Levels
     * Tweet (up to 280 code points)
     * More (up to 1120 characters)
     * Wikipedia (just a link)

-TLDR are markdown formatted.
-Following the wiki format, users can edit TLDRs.
-Every edit is stored as a new version that can be viewed, blamed, etc.
+* References

+* Revisions
+    * Different editions of this TLDR that can be viewed, blamed,etc

+* Category
+    * Logical organization to allow exploration.
+Categories can have parent categories